 Summer Weekend Beach Shuttle

-In the summertime take advantage of the Marina del Rey WaterBus for a unique bird's-eye view of the community.
-Colorful boats carry passengers on the water to many of the marina's major attractions, hotels and restaurants.
-The WaterBus runs on summer weekends, holidays and concert nights from late June through Labor Day Weekend.
-Schedule and route information is available at local hotels and at the Marina del Rey Visitors Center.
+In the summertime take advantage of the Marina del Rey WaterBus!
+For $1 each way, visitors enjoy a unique bird's-eye view of the community as colorful boats carry passengers to many of the marina's major attractions, hotels and restaurants.
+In 2016, the WaterBus will run June 16 - September 5.
+Days include Thursday - Saturday (11:00 am - Midnight) with Sundays and Labor Day operating from 11:00 am - 9:00 pm.
+Route information is available at local hotels and at the Marina del Rey Visitors Center during the summer.

 Sightseeing in Marina del Rey, Venice and Santa Monica areas is easy to do on your own, by public transportation and affordable rental cars.